VictorRayan/laravel-dropbox/README.md

         ]

   ```
-  <p>Notice that already has added the line to get the Dropbox Access Token from environment variables (authorization_toekn).
+  <p>Notice that already has added the line to get the Dropbox Access Token from environment variables (authorization_token).
 This will be used to AppServiceProvider retrieve this value and make a POST request to Dropbox domain with operations paramters.</p>